gher-uliege/drifter-raspberry-pi/README.md

 ### Julia

+Most of the code is written in julia, therefore we need to install julia.
 Go to https://julialang.org/downloads/, *copy* the download link for julia for *aarch64*.
 Download julia directly on the Rasbperry Pi:

 ```bash
 wget https://julialang-s3.julialang.org/bin/linux/aarch64/1.8/julia-1.8.5-linux-aarch64.tar.gz
 ```

 1.8.5 is the current stable version (as of March 2023).
+This command will extract all files from the downloaded archive `julia-1.8.5-linux-aarch64.tar.gz` and install julia in `/opt/julia-1.8.5`:

 ```bash
 sudo tar -C /opt -xvf julia-1.8.5-linux-aarch64.tar.gz
 ```

 where `julia-1.8.5-linux-aarch64.tar.gz` is the downloaded file.
+We put a symbolic link of the julia program in `/usr/local/bin` to point to the installation directory `/opt/julia-1.8.5/bin/`.

 ```bash
 sudo ln -s /opt/julia-1.8.5/bin/julia /usr/local/bin
 ```

-where `julia-1.8.5` is the directory that was created when extracting the compressed archive.
+The OS now knows where to find the julia program.

 Start Julia by running `julia` and install the following packages:

 ```julia